 If your boat runs aground, check everyone for injury and inspect damage to the boat or propellers.
 If lightly grounded, shift weight of passengers or gear to heel the boat while reversing engines.
-If towing becomes necessary, we recommend using a commercial towing service.
+If towing becomes necessary, do not attach towline to deck cleats.
+These are not designed to take full load of the boat.
+We recommend using a commercial towing service.